thedeadbyte/TasukimonoToolkit/README.md

 # TasukimonoToolkit
-A set of scripts and modules for the Cyber Ninja.
+A set of scripts and modules; a Cyber Ninja’s Digital Daisho